MathThyMod/GP_emu_UQSA/README.md

 import gp_emu.sensitivity as s
 ```

 A distribution for the inputs must be defined by a mean m and variance v for each input.
-For an emulator with three inputs with mean 0.50 and variance 0.02 for each input, these means and variances should be stored as a list:
+These means and variances should be stored as a list e.g. for an emulator with three inputs with mean 0.50 and variance 0.02 for each input:

 ```
 m = [0.50, 0.50, 0.50]